Jordyn Hadden

 In addition to the Word document of your manuscript, please send me your synopsis, style sheet, and 10 questions about your manuscript.
 The 10 questions will help me know where to focus my feedback.

-I use the Comments feature in Microsoft Word Track Changes to leave comments on your manuscript.
-I do not make any changes to the text itself except for basic grammar edits (missing commas, etc.).
-Most of my edits will be in the comments and in the editorial letter.
-As I mentioned, I firmly believe in preserving the author’s voice.
-My comments are intended to help you communicate clearly in your voice, not in mine.
+In Developmental Editing, I use the Comments feature in Microsoft Word Track Changes to leave comments on your manuscript.
+In all my editing services, I do not make any changes to the text itself except for basic grammar edits (missing commas, etc.).
+Most of my edits will be in the comments and in the Editorial Letter.

 I will never use AI to edit or critique your work, and I don’t work on manuscripts that contain any amount of material generated by generative AI.